rolling-scopes-school/aws/aws-developer/nodejs-aws/07_authorization/task.md

 ### Task 7.1

-1. Create a new service called `authorization-service` at the same level as Product and Import services with its own `serverless.yml` file.
+1. Create a new service called `authorization-service` at the same level as Product and Import services with its own AWS CDK Stack.
 The backend project structure should look like this:

 ```
    backend-repository